SonyaMoisset/Pluralsight_Training/README.md

 - Quick Start to JavaScript: Volume 2 by Susan Simkins
 - Quick Start to JavaScript: Volume 3 by Susan Simkins
 - Structuring JavaScript Code by Dan Wahlin

+## In Progress
+- Using the Chrome Developer Tools
+- Introduction to Web Development
+- jQuery: Getting Started
+- JavaScript Build Animation With Gulp.js
+- Extending Bootstrap with CSS, JavaScript, and jQuery